-The increase in assets is a result of the Commission's efforts to increase reserves.
-Over the past few years, the Commission has developed a General Reserve target of 25 percent of its operating budget and has established a Compensated Absences Liability Reserve (CALR) to cover accumulated leave balances should an employee separate.
+As shown in Table 1, the Commission experienced a sizable increase in cash and cash equivalents in FYE 2017.
+This is due, in large part, to the Commission's continued efforts to bolster reserves.
+Over the past few years, the Commission has developed a General Reserve target of 25 percent of its operating budget and has established a Compensated Absences Liability Reserve (CALR) to cover payout expenses for accumulated leave balances when an employee separates.
+In FYE 2017, the Commission accelerated appropriations to the CALR with the goal of fully funding this liability by the end of FYE 2018.
+The large increase in Deferred Outflow of Resources is primarily based on an actuarially determined number.